 Boating Tips to Keep You Safe on New Orleans’ Waterways

 Whether you’re taking your boat out on Lake Pontchartrain or the Gulf of Mexico, it’s important to operate your boat safely.
 Your safety, as well as that of your passengers and other people out on the water, will be affected by your preparation and actions.
-That’s why the boating accident lawyers in New Orleans at Mike Brandner Injury Attorneys suggest the following Louisiana boating tips to help keep you and your fellow seafarers safe.
+That’s why the boating accident lawyers in New Orleans at Mike Brandner Law suggest the following Louisiana boating tips to help keep you and your fellow seafarers safe.

 Check Weather Conditions